JimHokanson/blog/blog/2021/2021_02_windows_support_programs/readme.md

 I've been helping a group to get my awesome ;) JSON parser program working for MATLAB on their computers.
 Unfortunately compiling the program is a little bit more difficult than `mex myprogram.c`.

+As part of this process I used a couple of programs that I wish someone would have told me about years ago.
 In this post I briefly highlight three programs that I use semi-regularly on Windows, two of which are related to compiling (not necessarily just for MATLAB), and one that my eyes appreciate.

 Those programs are:
 1. [Dependencies](https://github.com/lucasg/Dependencies)